gramps-project/addons-source/PlaceUpdate/README.md

 Attempts to set a duplicate enclosing place or a loop (so that a place contains itself) are quietly bypassed.

+In the "Timespan" field you can specify relevant the date range if needed.
+This also affects the generated hierarchy (see below).

 **Setting place type or tag**